PQRS (Physician Quality Reporting System)

 The Physician Quality Reporting System (PQRS), Simplified

-Launched by the government in 2006, the PQRS program has provided incentive money every year since to Medicare Part B physicians who submit clinical data on their prescribed medical and drug treatments for certain conditions.
+Launched by the government in 2006, the PQRS healthcare incentive program has provided incentive money every year since to Medicare Part B physicians who submit clinical data on their prescribed medical and drug treatments for certain conditions.

 After all, no one knows better than doctors which drugs are worth their price tags (and which ones aren't.)
 And no one knows better than doctors which procedures assure better patient outcomes.